jaimevera1107/tempdisagg/README.md

 ### 🚫 How does the Negative Value Adjustment work?

-Temporal disaggregation methods may produce negative high-frequency values when:
+Temporal disaggregation methods can sometimes produce negative high-frequency estimates, especially when:

-- The low-frequency total is small.
+- The total of the low-frequency data is small.
-- The method uses strong differencing or extrapolation.
+- The method involves strong differencing or extrapolation.
-- Indicator series are noisy or weakly correlated.
+- The indicator variables are noisy or weakly correlated.

-To address this, `tempdisagg` applies a post-estimation adjustment that:
+To handle this issue, tempdisagg performs a post-estimation adjustment by:

-1. **Detects negative predictions** in `y_hat`.
+- Identifying negative predictions in the estimated high-frequency series.
-2. **Groups values** by low-frequency periods using the conversion matrix $ C $.
+- Grouping values according to their low-frequency periods using the conversion logic.
-3. **Redistributes residuals** within each group to ensure all values are non-negative and consistent:
+- Redistributing residuals within each low-frequency group to ensure:
-   - Preserves the original sum (`C @ y_hat_adjusted = y_l`).
+      - The total sum remains unchanged, matching the original low-frequency data.
-   - Applies proportional or uniform redistribution to correct negatives.
+      - Negative values are corrected through proportional or uniform adjustments.
-   - Ensures $\hat{y}_{adjusted} \geq 0$ without breaking constraints.
+      - All resulting high-frequency values become non-negative without violating consistency constraints.

 ### ✅ Negatives Adjustment
 ```python